wintrmut3/zeronote/README.md

   - Scaling to custom - something smaller if there's no clipping
   - Enable "Background Graphics" for coloured headers
   - Use paper size > letter

+### Ideas for Improvement
+* Highlighting (eg. colors for RMK, DEF)
+* Intra-line bold, italic, equation processing using regex replace instead of match
+* Collapsible Outliner
+* Savable data URLs (eg. can export text data as URL, will be updated live)
+* Image resizing
+* Paste image into note